lx920/Disaster-Tweets-Glove-Embedding-RNN/README.md

 - 1: a 7613 X 120 matrix representation of original cleaned tweets
 - 2: a n X 200 matrix representation of word embedding

+# Hypeparameter Tuning
+I used keras tuner and Hyperband search method to find:
+- Optimal elements in the first dense layer
+- Optimal learning rate of Adam optimizer

+The element range is set for 32 to 512, the learning rate range is set for [1e-2, 1e-3, 1e-4].\
+Set up objective, max_epoch, early stopping and validation split\
+- The optimal units is 288 and learning rate 0.0001

-# Model Building
+# Model Building/Training
-Here I choose to use a sequential model with 3 hidden layers\
-There may be other models or layers that can outperform this.
-But I have not tested\
-- set up Adam optimizer.
-This is the most recommended for RNN.
-It is most accurate and least time consuming for RNN.
-- set up RELU as activation functions.
-There maybe other activation functions that can perform better, though.
-- set up the loss function as BinaryCrossEntropy.
-This is predicting 1 or 0 so it should be binary.
-- set up monitors for accuracy and loss for each Epoch.
-So we can visualize at each training where the model is at
-- set up threshold for early stopping.
-If 3 continuous Epoch do not improve loss.
-Then training can stop
-- set up a validation split of 0.8:0.2 as train and test.

-I tried different layers, dropout rates, as well as batch sizes. \
-It seems the accuracy approximately max out at around 0.85.
-Loss minimize around 0.336\
+- The model incoporate the best Hyperparameters from the previous section.
+- The model has input layer specified as the GloVe embedding
+- A layer of bidirectional LSTM
+- Layer with best Dense elements, Relu activation function
+- Layer with 1 unit and sigmoid activation function.
+As this is a binary classification
+- loss function as binary cross entrophy.
+Adam optimizer with 0.0001 learning rate.

 # Conclusion and Results
-- The final RNN network has 3 layers.
-The first two uses RELU activation.
+- The final RNN network has 2 layers.
+The firstuses RELU activation.
 I chose to use sigmoid at the last layer, as it is a binary classification
 - I chose a batch size of 100, with this size each Epoch will run on 61 iterations.

 The Kaggle Competition Submission has accuracy score of 0.825